joakimbjork/Nordic5/README.md

 # Nordic5
 * Contact: Joakim Björk, joakbj@kth.se

-This repository presents a 5 machine representation of the Nordic synchronous grid, developed in Matlab Simulink Simscape Electrical.
+This repository presents a 5 machine model of the Nordic synchronous grid, developed in Matlab Simulink Simscape Electrical.
 For full details of the model and its design choices, see the document **Nordic5_doc.pdf**.

 # Dependencies
 1. Matlab (R2020a)